The Quality of Mercy (album): Song information

 "A Friend for Life" was first released as a non-album single in 2001 and had reached number 125 in the UK charts.
 The song, written by Harley and Jim Cregan, was originally offered to Rod Stewart, who would later record the song for his 2015 album Another Country.
 The Quality of Mercy features Harley's original 2000 recording of the song.
 The song "For Sale.
 Baby Shoes.
 Never Worn" was originally to be included on The Quality of Mercy and was mentioned in Harley's diary as having been recorded during the February 2005 sessions.
 However, it did not make the final track listing.
 The song was later re-recorded for Harley's 2010 album Stranger Comes to Town.

-Cover art
+Artwork

 During the summer of 2005, British photographer Mick Rock visited London to feature on an episode of Harley's BBC Radio 2 show Sounds of the 70s.
 After recording the show, the pair then went outside Broadcasting House for an impromptu photo session for The Quality of Mercy cover.
 The shoot was completed in 20 minutes.
 It was originally intended for Manfred Esser to shoot the album's cover photo in Germany in April 2005.